pypeclub/pypeclub.github.io/docs/admin_install.md

 Pype commands are the same on both Windows and Linux, only Pype invocation  differs slightly.
 On Windows, Pype is run using `.\pype.bat` and on Linux using `. pype`.
 From now on just substitute `pype` for whatever is relevant for your platform.

-**Pype** can be installed with following command:
+Once you have p`pype-setup` cloned, **Pype** can be installed with the following command:

 ```sh
 pype install
 ```

-What it basically does:
+What it basically does is:
 1) Create python virtual environment on path: `C:\Users\Public\pype_env2` on Windows or `/opt/pype/pype_env2` on Linux.
 This can be overridden by setting `PYPE_ENV` to different path.
-Logic behind this is that this directory on Windows can be shared between users on one machine - it only stores Pype dependencies, not personal setting or credentials.
+Logic behind this is that this directory on Windows can be shared between users on one machine - it only stores Pype dependencies, not any personal setting or credentials.

 2) Then it will install all python dependencies defined in `pypeapp\requirements.txt` into this virtual environment.